divinemery/nytimes-articles/README.md

 # New York Times Articles
-Small React application that list the most popular articles viewed from the New York Times Magasine.
+Small React application that list the most popular articles viewed from the New York Times Magazine.
 The project is based on:
 * <strong>ES2015+</strong>
 * <strong>React</strong>
 * <strong>UmiJS:</strong> Pluggable enterprise-level react application framework.